rebel7580/rebel7580.github.io/MQTT/HomeVision_and_Home_Assistant.md

             payload: 'Run'
 ```
 {% endraw %}

+You can add additional switches as needed under "switches".

 <!-- <h4 id="using-triggers-for-different-onoff-complex-actions-with-a-virtual-external-device">Using Triggers for Different On/Off Complex Actions with a Virtual External Device</h4> -->
 #### Using Triggers for Different On/Off Complex Actions with a Virtual External Device